 Sometimes the police could stop you for some minor issues with your vehicle such as a missing headlight or signals not working.
 Usually, in such a situation they warn you verbally and ask you to fix the issue.
 Sometimes they may also give you a timeframe to fix it and show them proof in the police station within that time.
 It is best to maintain your car properly to avoid such situations and being stopped by the police.

 What Is A Warning Ticket?

-When the police issue a written warning for a traffic offense then that is a warning ticket and offenses may include speeding, parking issues etc. A warning ticket could be a citation when you have violated a traffic law.
+When the police issue a written warning for a traffic offense then that is a warning ticket and offenses may include speeding, parking issues, etc. A warning ticket could be a citation when you have violated a traffic law.
 To confirm if the ticket you got is just a warning or a traffic citation then you may look at the back of that document.
 If there is a court date at the back of that ticket then that is a citation.
 Most times you may decide to pay the penalty and finish the matter.

 When you get a ticket under the Provincial Offenses Act then you may pay the fine at the court location as per the ticket.
-As per the court, you may pay your fine by mail, online, through phone or in person.
+As per the court, you may pay your fine by mail, online, by phone, or in person.
 The other option is to fight your ticket and you may check if you could mail your request for trial or not.
 You may fill out the information at the back of the ticket, sign it and ensure that it reaches the respective municipality within 15 days.